Panel-Based Research for Decision Support with Multiple AI Models

 Common Mistakes to Avoid

-- Using a panel workflow but only reading the model you trust most
+- Using a panel workflow but only reading the model you trust most — you lose the value of comparison

 - Skipping documentation because the decision feels small — documented decisions are easier to revisit and learn from